-It pointed out the low cost of living, no individual state income tax and no special skills nor high school diploma needed ... not even a strong grasp of the english language.
-What skills were needed in the service industry could be easily obtained, as well as there being Unions that could and would help place those wanting to work and get a new start.
+It pointed out the low cost of living, no individual state income tax and no special skills nor high school diploma needed ... not even a strong grasp of the English language.
+What skills were needed in the service industry could be easily obtained, as well as there being Unions that could and would help place anyone wanting to work and get a new start.

 I swear it seemed like not more than 6 months later, word got out that it was all true.
 Then the flood gates began opening up and they started coming en masse.
-At first it was 1500-2000 a month.
-Then 3000 ... and on and on.
+At first it was 1000 a month .. then 1500-2000 .. then 3000 ... and on and on.